THE CASE OF THE SUITCASE

 CORRUPT

-a three-part experimental writing workshop on rurality and post-socialist belonging
+A three-part experimental writing workshop on rurality and post-socialist belonging.

-November ‘25
+November ‘25 & Janaury ‘26

-This workshop invites people with connections or interest in rural places to explore the quiet, often-unspoken forms of intimacy, solidarity, and refusal that shape post-socialist rural life.
+These two workshops invited people with connections or interest in rural places to explore the quiet, often-unspoken forms of intimacy, solidarity, and refusal that shape post-socialist rural life.

-The title CORRUPT is borrowed from Veda Popovici’s essay “Solidarity in Illegality: How the Corrupt East Is Already a Queer East” which uses notions of corruption as a way to describe the informal, affective, and often invisible solidarities that sustain life beyond state or capitalist logics.
+The title CORRUPT is borrowed from Veda Popovici’s essay “Solidarity in Illegality: How the Corrupt East Is Already a Queer East”, which uses notions of corruption as a way to describe the informal, affective, and often invisible solidarities that sustain life beyond state or capitalist logics.

 Made possible by a financial contribution from CBK Rotterdam